Winnie the Pooh (franchise): Other

-Return to Pooh Corner
+Comics

-Return to Pooh Corner is a children's music album by soft rock singer Kenny Loggins.
-Released in 1994, it features songs written by John Lennon, Rickie Lee Jones, Paul Simon and Jimmy Webb, along with several other traditional children's songs.
-It was a successful album for Loggins, selling over 500,000 copies, and was nominated for a Grammy.
-Loggins returned to Pooh Corner several years later with 2000's More Songs from Pooh Corner.
+The Winnie the Pooh comic strip, which ran from 1978 to 1988, brought the beloved characters from A.A.
+Milne’s books to life through Disney’s adaptation.
+Written by Don Ferguson and illustrated by Richard Moore, with contributions from Willie Ito, the strip introduced new characters like Sir Brian and his dragon, inspired by Milne’s poetry.
+Known for its unique humor and charming characterization, the comic strip delighted readers throughout its decade-long run.

-The Many Adventures of Winnie the Pooh and Pooh's Hunny Hunt
+Theme park attractions

 The Many Adventures of Winnie the Pooh is a dark ride based upon the 1977 film The Many Adventures of Winnie the Pooh.
 The attraction exists in slightly different forms at the Magic Kingdom in the Walt Disney World Resort, Disneyland, Hong Kong Disneyland, and Shanghai Disneyland.
 Pooh's Hunny Hunt, located in Tokyo Disneyland, is an entirely different "E-ticket class" attraction, featuring full audio-animatronics and an innovative 'trackless' ride system.